Table of Contents

 Creating a New Workflow from a Selected Template

-To create a Workflow from a list of templates:
+Create a Workflow from the list of templates:

 - Navigate to the Workflows main page.

-- Choose one of the templates and click the Use Template button.
+- Select a template and click the Use Template button.

 The pre-built Workflow will be created.
 Update the steps highlighted in red to save or publish the Workflow.